 Proposed mechanisms

 Despite escaping direct anthropogenic manipulations, Ladner Marsh and adjacent estuary habitats are likely affected by regional urbanization.
 The Fraser River delivers nutrient-rich sediment from the extent of the watershed, and through annual spring floods and monthly high tide events sediment would have been washed over a landscape that is now dominated by impervious cover to support the infrastructure of the cities of Richmond, Ladner, Delta, and other municipalities further upstream.
-The construction of the George Massey Tunnel (formerly Deas Island Tunnel) in 1957 created an artificial barrier in the riverbed that has altered sediment flow, while the regular dredging of the channel for commercial transport removes XX kg of sediment from the lower reaches of the channel every year.
+The construction of the George Massey Tunnel (formerly Deas Island Tunnel) in 1957 created an artificial barrier in the riverbed that has altered sediment flow, while the dredging of the channel for commercial transport removes sediment from the lower reaches of the channel.
 This long-term, systemic reduction of sediment inhibits tidal marsh platform accrual, which in turn alters the abiotic niche requirements of the plant species structuring the tidal marsh habitat.
 Empirical tests of these relationships would be difficult, in part due to the long-term observation required to test community stability.
 However, pilot studies of adding dredge spoils to test sites within subsiding marshes may be an effective way to test increases in α-diversity and species associations within a relatively short timeframe of 2-5 years.

-Conclusions & Applications
+Applications

-The combination of a rising water table, longer tidal inundation periods within the marsh, and sedimentation rates that do not allow for marsh platforms to accrue elevation sufficient to offset tidal inundation is resulting in a compositional shift that is reducing graminoid-dominated habitat in favor of a forb-dominated community that tolerates waterlogged conditions.
+The combination of a rising water table, longer tidal inundation periods within the marsh, and sedimentation rates that do not allow for marsh platforms to accrue elevation sufficient to offset tidal inundation may be driving in compositional shift that is reducing graminoid-dominated habitat in favor of a forb-dominated community that tolerates waterlogged conditions.
+As community resistance to environmental change decreases, invasive species encroachment further shifts functional community types and alters baseline reference conditions.

 Ladner Marsh and similar habitats in the South Arm Marshes WMA are protected for their ability to support juvenile salmon populations, which depend on Lyngbye’s sedge for cover and the detritus food webs (Maier & Simenstad, 2009) that support their maturation.
 If the trends observed in 2019 continue, it is likely that bogbean-dominated communities will continue to expand, and communities of Lyngbye’s sedge will become more sparsely populated.
-The different community contributions to food web and cover quality should be investigated to offer habitat managers guidance on whether management action should be taken to create Lyngbye’s sedge habitat, mitigate landform subsidence, or if different community types such as those dominated by bogbean would be sufficient to successfully support juvenile salmon populations.
+The different community contributions to food web and cover quality during seasonal migration should be investigated further.
+This will offer habitat managers guidance on whether management action should be taken to create Lyngbye’s sedge habitat, mitigate landform subsidence, or if different community types such as those dominated by bogbean would be sufficient to successfully support juvenile salmon populations.

 Management initiatives such as Canada’s Coastal Restoration Fund or British Columbia’s Salmon Restoration and Innovation Fund or Sea Level Rise Adaptation programs target successes on 50-100 year horizons, so understanding what leads to stable communities within this timescale is of great importance to agency managers wanting to maintain or create shoreline communities for immediate habitat conservation or floodwater protection initiatives.
 Additionally, land managers operating under these programs should be aware that reference locations such as Ladner Marsh may be in the process of changing to a condition that does not optimally support program benchmarks for success.
 Understanding how far the threshold of ‘reference’ has shifted is of great importance for setting restoration objectives for targets to maintain consistent success over program timelines.